-We have designed disclosure controls and procedures to provide reasonable assurance that material information relating to the Board is made known to us by others.
+We have designed disclosure controls and procedures to ensure material information relating to the Board is made known to us by others.

-We have designed internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with Canadian public sector accounting standards.
+We have designed internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial statements for external purposes in accordance with Canadian public sector accounting standards.

-We have disclosed to you all deficiencies in the design or operation of disclosure controls and procedures and internal control over financial reporting identified as part of our assessment as of December 31, 2012.
+We have disclosed to you all deficiencies in the design or operation of disclosure controls and procedures and internal control over financial reporting that we are aware.